Uniswap/org-v1/src/pages/blog/01-Uniswap-v2/index.md

 # Introduction

-**Uniswap V1 **was the proof-of-concept for a new type of decentralized exchange protocol.
+Uniswap V1 was the proof-of-concept for a new type of decentralized exchange protocol.

-Combining automated market-making with on-chain liquidity pools on Ethereum allows Uniswap to function without maintenance, providing an unstoppable and fully decentralized exchange. **Uniswap V1 will work for as long as Ethereum exists**, and so far it has worked very nicely for a wide variety of use cases.
+Combining automated market-making with on-chain liquidity pools on Ethereum allows Uniswap to function without maintenance, providing an unstoppable and fully decentralized exchange.
+Uniswap V1 will work for as long as Ethereum exists, and so far it has worked very nicely for a wide variety of use cases.

 ![Uniswap V1 Liquidity Growth](https://cdn-images-1.medium.com/max/4004/1*-pykU7ahDEhYb9DUPB70YA.png)_Uniswap V1 Liquidity Growth_